robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 caribou dig holes in the snow, termed craters, to access forage (Bergerud 1974).
 Cratering is presumed to be a costly behaviour and as a result, caribou tend to occupy and re-use craters once they are established. <!-- and there is considerably less access to forage than when the landscape is snow-free.--> Importantly, craters exist on the landscape at multiple scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
-Access to forage is seasonally heterogeneous depending on snow cover and, in winter, variable distribution of craters on the landscape. <!--We partitioned data into two discrete seasons: summer (3 August - 20 September 2017) and winter (1 January – 17 February 2018) based on caribou socioecology [@Peignier_2019].-->
+Access to forage is seasonally heterogeneous depending on snow cover and, in winter, variable distribution of craters on the landscape.

 ## Caribou location data